Alabama City Councilman Asks 'Do We Have A House N---- In Here?'

-Category: World Politics Hits: 1It's 2021 and you don't expect to see stuff like this anymore.
+Category: World Politics Hits: 10It's 2021 and you don't expect to see stuff like this anymore.
 At least I don't.
 Source: Al.com The Alabama Democratic Party is calling on Tarrant City Councilman John “Tommy” Bryant to resign after the lawmaker used the phrase “house n-----” during a council meeting Monday night, leading to widespread condemnation.
 “Do we have a house n---- in here?”
 Bryant asked during the council meeting, which was recorded.
 “Do we?
 Do we?”
 Attendees at the meeting audibly gasped after the councilman used the n-word.
 Efforts to reach Bryant were unsuccessful; the councilman appeared to be gesturing toward a Black councilwoman in the video.
 Further background on what lead up to this.
 From bamapolitics.com.
 The entire video can be viewed, here.

 Read more https://crooksandliars.com/2021/07/alabama-city-councilman-asks-do-we-have